SudoBrendan/lab-helm-101/workshop/content/exercises/helm-chart-first.md

 ls templates
 ```

-Files that start with `_` are not rendered as YAML, but serve other purposes.
+`NOTES.txt` and all files that start with `_` are not rendered as YAML, but serve other purposes.
 All other files are templates that should generate YAML documents Kubernetes can understand and process.

 #### YAML templates

-Files that aren't in the exception list are all considered YAML templates that should be sent to Kubernetes when we create/modify a release (the `*.yaml` extension is only for clarity).
+Files that aren't in the exception list are all considered YAML templates that should be sent to Kubernetes when you create/modify a release (the `*.yaml` extension is only for clarity).
 To dive a bit deeper into a specific template, look at `deployment.yaml`:

 ```execute-1
 less -N templates/deployment.yaml